 Emergency number: 000

-- 25 April: Anzac Day, marking the anniversary of the first major military conflict involving troops from Australia and New Zealand in World War
+- 25 April: Anzac Day, marking the anniversary of the major WWI military conflict at Gallipoli involving troops from Australia and New Zealand.

-- I5 November: Melbourne Cup, the horse race that “stops a nation”.
+- First Tuesday in November: Melbourne Cup, the horse race that “stops a nation”.

 - 31 December: New Year’s Eve is always done in style, and with plenty of fireworks.